UPPAALModelChecker/uppaal-libs/README.md

 [Download, compile and install newer cmake](https://cmake.org/install/) into `PREFIX=$HOME/.local` and add it to your path `PATH=$HOME/.local/bin:$PATH`.

-### System hosted compiler is too old
+### Compiler is too old

-Download, [compile](https://gcc.gnu.org/install/build.html) and install a newer compiler into the same `PREFIX=$HOME/.local` and add it to your path `PATH=$HOME/.local/bin:$PATH`.
+Download, [compile and install](https://gcc.gnu.org/install/index.html) a newer compiler into the same `PREFIX=$HOME/.local` and add it to your path `PATH=$HOME/.local/bin:$PATH`.
 It can take a while to compile it, but it is doable and gets easier with each newer version.